Pesto Pasta Recipe

 Ingredient Notes and Substitutions

-- Olive Oil – Extra virgin olive oil is the way to go with this one — actually, with almost any recipe that calls for it!
+• Olive Oil – Extra virgin olive oil is the way to go with basil pesto pasta — actually, with almost any recipe that calls for it!

 Grate a fresh wedge of parmesan for this pesto pasta recipe.
-None of that powdered stuff — this tastes so much better!
+None of that powdered stuff — fresh tastes so much better!

-Fresh cheese has fewer additives and chemicals, so it’s healthier, too.
+Fresh cheese also has fewer additives and chemicals, so it’s healthier too.

 Keep in mind, you can always add more oil, but you can’t take it away!